CCN-Support/CCN_Wiki/docs/source/eeg.rst

 1. Noting the numbers of the red electrodes in the Impedance panel, locate these electrodes on your subject's net.

-2. With a pipette full of electrolyte solution in hand, one by one, lift (and slighlty twist) an electrode to pipette a few drops of solution into the sponge of the electrode.
+2. With a pipette full of electrolyte solution in hand, one by one, lift (and slightly twist) an electrode to pipette a few drops of solution into the sponge of the electrode.
 Wiggle the electrode back into place through the hair for better contact with the scalp.
 We are really aiming for the sponge of the electrode to be in contact with the skin of the scalp rather than sitting on the hair.
 Apart from creating a better channel between the electrode and scalp via solution, this direct contact with the skin is key to gaining better connection.

 3. Repeat this process until you are satisfied with the number of green electrodes.
 This process may take 5-10 minutes.
 Be mindful that as time passes, solution is absorbed into the hair, electrode sponges dry, and impedance will naturally increase.
 SO, do not waste a large amount of time at this stage.
 You want to move to your task as quickly as possible.
 We have one more trick to help lower impedance if the pipetting isn't doing the job.